danielwilhelm/STATA-NPIV/README.md

 This project provides two Stata commands for nonparametric estimation of instrumental variable (NPIV) models with or without imposing monotonicity restrictions on the function of interest.
 The command `npivreg` implements the estimators with user-chosen tuning parameters and `npivregcv` with tuning parameters chosen by cross-validation.

+More detailed description of the commands, their syntax, and examples can be found in Chetverikov, Kim, and Wilhelm (2017).

 Files contained in this package:

 - The file `npivreg.ado` contains the `npivreg` command.